brentvollebregt/nitratine.net/README.md

 }
 ```

+### Static Descriptions
+Under the Static Descriptions header, you can edit descriptions of home, stats, apps and other subs.
+Modify the description in the relative box (page is shown in the submit button) and click "Set x"

+### Raw Data Manipulation
+In /admin, there is a "Download JSON" and "Upload JSON" button.
+This allows you to download JSON to the text box underneath, edit and re-upload it to the server.

+### Set Site Location
+This is just a button that will allow the server know what the sites location is in terms of it's url to generate robots.txt and sitemap.xml

+### Add Me To View IP Blacklist
+Too make in-site statistics ignore a specific IP, you can add yourself to the list that contains ignored ips when counting views.
+Your ip will be added when clicking this button.

 ### Push Per View
 Push per view saves the data in memory to data.json whenever a view is added.
 This saves you from having to push the data before each restart of the server (can lose data if you forget to push).
 Set to true to enable (remember in /admin you are editing JavaScript so it needs to be true instead of Python's True).

-### View IP Blacklist
-Too make in-site statistics ignore a specific IP, you can add it to the list in "view_ip_blacklist" in data.json.
-This is useful when you don't want to count your views on a site.

-# TODO
-- Map new commands in /admin
+### Exporting Stats
+In /admin, there is a "Export Stats" button.
+This buttons will download a .json file of the current sites statistics.